Can Full Truck Alliance Co. Ltd. (YMM) Remain Competitive?

 Goldman, on the other hand, stated in their research note that they expect to see YMM reach a price target of $20.50.
 The rating they have provided for YMM stocks is “Buy” according to the report published on August 03rd, 2021.

-During the last 5 trading sessions, YMM fell by -18.15%, in comparison to the 20-day moving average, which settled at $10.78.
+During the last 5 trading sessions, YMM rose by +0.84%, in comparison to the 20-day moving average, which settled at $9.81.
 In addition, Full Truck Alliance Co.
-Ltd. saw -61.40% in overturn over a single year, with a tendency to cut further losses.
+Ltd. saw -61.07% in overturn over a single year, with a tendency to cut further losses.